chingu-voyages/v46-tier3-team-33/README.md

 #### We would like to give credit to the following individuals, organizations, and resources that have contributed to the project or provided inspiration:

-- we used Unsplash for many of the photos on the app.
+- We used Unsplash for many of the photos on the app.
 In particular:

-- Root vegetable picture
-  Photo by Nathan Dumlao on Unsplash
+  - Root vegetable picture: Photo by Nathan Dumlao on Unsplash

-- Question mark picture
-  Photo by Simone Secci on Unsplash
+  - Question mark picture: Photo by Simone Secci on Unsplash

 - A very big thank you to [Chingu](https://www.chingu.io/) for all the help and support, documentation and very useful articles during this project.